Photo by Andi Leff ('14)/ Eastside Photo Editor.

 Since it was built almost 50 years ago, Cherry Hill East has been running on a heating system that burns fossil fuels such as natural gas.
 Although these fossil fuels sell at a cheap price that is affordable for our school district, and although natural gas is considered to be the “cleanest” of fossil fuels, fossil fuels are nonetheless nonrenewable sources that release greenhouse gases into our atmosphere.
 These greenhouse gases get trapped in the atmosphere, making for a hotter, more unhealthy environment.

-During the summer of 2014, the Cherry Hill School District will be renovating the schools by adding new roofs and new heaters.
+During the summer of 2014, the Cherry Hill School District will be renovating the schools by adding new roofs by professional GAF roofing specialists and new heaters with the help of Hero Exteriors as they serve all of Fort Collins.
 These new heaters will still run off of fossil fuels, however they will be 15% more energy efficient.
 Although these heaters will be better than the old heaters, they are still harming the environment, but at the same time, helping the school.

 HVAC heaters, small and inexpensive, enable the school to buy many of them, while not spending a lot of money.
 When the heaters need to release heat, they burn fossil fuels and release steam which can release the heat faster than the current heaters that East has.

-The best kind of new heaters for East to get would be heaters that run on electricity.
+The best kind of new heaters for East to get would be heaters that run on san diego electrician.
 Electric heaters do not run through air vents, eliminating allergens like dust.
-They are also small, however since they run on electricity, the costs will be higher than an HVAC heater but safer for students and the environment since the electricity could be running off of a natural energy generator, like solar panels.
+They are also small, however since they run on electricity, the costs will be higher than an HVAC heater but safer for students and the environment since the electricity could be running off of a natural energy generator, like solar panels- find out more about Chesapeake for home improvement equipments.

 The cost of maintaining electric heaters will be higher due to the installation and replaceable filters.
 The electric bill would also increase since the heaters, lights and technology will be running off of electric.
 If the heaters were running off of fossil fuels, as they currently are, the district will just need to buy the inexpensive, nonrenewable resources that power the heaters.

-Since the roof shelling on East will be replaced, it would be better for the district to go all out and upgrade the entire roof so it will be able to hold the weight of solar panels.
+Since the roof shelling on East will be replaced after you go to your go-to commercial roofer, it would be better for the district to go all out and upgrade the entire roof so it will be able to hold the weight of solar panels.
 The heaters would run off of the solar panels, making this decision better for the school district because the heating bill cost will go down.
 Solar panels also give a tax credit, which means that the government will pay Cherry Hill for using environmentally-friendly energy sources.
 While Cherry Hill will be getting money back, the administrators can start saving up for new projects that need to be taken care of once they pay off the installation costs.

 In Illinois, over fifty schools have solar panels which generate electricity for the buildings.
 Schools like Arcola High and Hillcrest have six solar panels that are also used not only to power the school, but also to teach students about energy sources.
 In addition to tax credits given for solar panels, many private organizations also give grants to help schools install solar panels.
 For example, the Illinois Clean Energy Community Foundation has awarded more than $2,100,000 dollars in grants to schools to support the installation of solar energy systems.